iamjdm/iamjdm/README.md

 # Hi there 👋

-I'm an entry-level front-end developer building websites with HTML, CSS, and JavaScript.
+I'm an entry-level front-end developer building responsive websites.

 ## I love working with